Best Scuba Fins (2023) – Reviews and Guide for Divers

 Full Foot or Open Heel Fins?

 Full foot dive fins are usually better for snorkeling and for warm waters.
-You will have a harder time to get a tight fit compared to open heel fins.
+You will have a harder time getting a tight fit compared to open heel fins which have a heel strap to keep your foot securely in the foot pocket of the fin.

 Check out our Buying Guide for Scuba Fins for more information on those two kinds of foot pockets.